 The mission of the Westminster Foundation of West Virginia is to provide support faith communities for college and university students on or near campuses in West Virginia, help congregations fulfill their baptismal covenant with college and university students, and give witness on campuses to the Christian faith grounded in the reformed tradition while respecting and building ecumenical and interfaith relationships.

-Members of the Presbyterian Student Fellowship at West Virginia University led worship in March at First Presbyterian Church, Morgantown.
-Students spent weeks studying scriptures, learning about the congregation, selecting music, writing prayers and creating the mountains that were used in worship.
-The focus was on mountaintop experiences — places where we have felt close to God.
-Students led all aspects of the service, including liturgy, children’s time, sound system/PowerPoint and preaching.
-The texts focused on were from Matthew 17 and Exodus 24.
-It was the last Sunday before the start of Lent known as Transfiguration Sunday.
+Members of the Presbyterian Student Fellowship at West Virginia University has a history of leading worship at First Presbyterian Church, Morgantown.
+Students spend weeks studying scriptures, learning about the congregation, selecting music, writing prayers and creating the mountains that were used in worship.
+The focus has been on mountaintop experiences — places where we have felt close to God.
+Students lead all aspects of the service, including liturgy, children’s time, sound system/PowerPoint and preaching.

 This fall, members of the Presbyterian Student Fellowship dedicated a weekend to serving the Greater Morgantown community.
 On a Friday evening, they volunteered at Habitat for Humanity as part of Building on Faith Week.
 On Sunday morning, students gathered bright and early (7 a.m.) and prepared breakfast for anyone who needed a warm meal.
 They prepared pancakes, eggs, sausage, biscuits, gravy and hash browns.